 - Parents should feel free to contact the school to discuss any concerns which will be dealt with appropriately and promptly.

-- Our Head Teacher is Mrs Sarah Gillett.
-Please contact the main ACE office (on 01752 396100) if you wish to arrange an appointment to see her or speak to her directly.
+- Please contact the main ACE office (on 01752 396100) if you wish to arrange an appointment to see her or speak to her directly.

 - The Local Authority are obliged to set out their local offer regarding the special educational provision that all early years providers, schools, post -16 providers and other institutions across Plymouth are able to provide to children and young people with SEN.